 Sioux Center Health is a leader in diabetes education; we’ve been educating people about diabetes since 1989.
 We understand that managing your diabetes can be a challenge.
 Our team of physicians, dietitians, nurses, and a certified diabetes care and education specialist can help ease your frustrations and teach you about the best treatment options available.

 Office Hours (by appointment):

 Our staff is available to meet with you and your family individually or in small group classes.
-Telehealth classes are available and all classes are offered in Spanish.
+All classes are offered in Spanish.

 To take the prediabetes risk test, visit https://doihaveprediabetes.org/take-the-risk-test/

 Diabetes Basics: This course is designed for those who are newly diagnosed or who have never had any diabetes education.
 This program has 6 different sessions, but can be modified to meet your needs.